PavolUlicny/dino_runner_pygame/README.md

 ## License

-Free to use: This project is free to use for any purpose (personal or commercial).
-No warranty is provided.
-Attribution is appreciated but not required.
+This project is dedicated to the public domain under [The Unlicense](LICENSE).
+You can copy, modify, publish, use, compile, sell, or distribute it for any purpose.
+Provided "as is", without warranty of any kind.